austinshinkle/OB_BreweryMonitor/README.md

 The kegerator fits two corny kegs with picnic taps.
 The kegerator has an interior temperature sensor and a load cell under each keg connected to the RPI Zero 2 W to measure the amount of beer remaining in each keg.

 ### Monitoring System
-The monitor is implemented in a Raspberry Pi Zero 2 W and hosts a socket that collects the data and serializes it into a stream which provides the sensor data.
-The visualization must be completed separately by connecting to the socket provided by the monitor.
+The monitor is implemented in a Raspberry Pi Zero 2 W and Raspberry Pi Pico W, which publish MQTT topics.
+This requires an external MQTT broker.
+The MQTT broker and visualization are currently completed using Home Assistant <https://www.home-assistant.io/>.
+Home Assistant is running on a Raspberry Pi 4B in the local network.

 ## Schematic
 ![Schematic](/documentation/BreweryMonitor.drawio.svg)